 Bitter corresponds to the season of Summer, joy and laughter

 Disharmonies in the Fire element can present as speech disharmonies (stuttering), anxiety, agitation, nervousness, manic behaviors (ADD and ADHD often have patterns of heat that may become worse in hot conditions), insomnia, spontaneous sweating and a lack of absorption.
-Too much bitter attacks the Heart, robbing us of joy, the emotion of fire and making Season us…well, bitter in life.
+Too much bitter flavor will attack the Heart, robbing us of joy, the emotion of fire and making us…well, bitter in life.

 Bitter descends, dries and drains.

 Clever bitter drains excess damp conditions in the body by moving downward and draining out.
 This makes it very important in conditions like gout, edema, swelling, puffiness and slowed elimination.
 Too much bitter, however, will dry up the Yin, Fluids and Blood and attack the Heart, which can leave us bitter.
 This can also leave room for fire to run rampant and do even more damage.
 For example–Liver Fire Rising can be the root cause of hypertension and high blood pressure.
 Stomach Fire is often seen in GERD and acid reflux.
 Where Fire rages, it further dries up fluids and can give rise to Wind patterns.

 - bamboo – yes, really.